Carisbrooke: Carisbrooke Castle

-Carisbrooke Castle was originally a Roman fort.
+Carisbrooke Castle was originally a Roman fort, which was built on the site an ancient fort.
 The castle is at the top of Castle Hill.
 It was built soon after William the Conqueror came to England.
 The William FitzOsbern, 1st Earl of Hereford may have been responsible for its construction, but he was killed in battle during 1071 and so would have had little opportunity to oversee the construction.
 Osbern's son, Roger, is more likely to have built or refortified the castle.
 It was at Carisbrooke Castle that William arrested his own half brother, Odo for acts of treason.

 King Henry I of England granted the castle in the first year of his reign to Richard de Redvers.
 The Redvers family owned the castle for much of the Medieval period, only ending in November 1293 when the last Redvers, Isabel died.
 In 1136, Baldwin de Redvers took refuge in the castle on the run from King Stephen of England.
 The wells on the island ran dry and Baldwin gave up the land in exchange for his head.
 Baldwin's land was restored to him in 1153 when Henry II became king.
 Baldwin, the last male in the line, died in 1216 poisoned, it is said by Peter II of Savoy.
 Isabella de Fortibus, Baldwin's sister took control of the castle and successfully ran it until her death in 1293.
 After the death of Isabella de Fortibus in 1293 the castle became the property of Edward I and the crown.

 In 1355, Edward III granted the ownership of the castle to his eldest daughter, Isabella.
 In 1377, a French force landed on the Isle of Wight and besieged Carisbrooke castle.
 The castle did not fall to the French.
 Later, in 1647, Charles I took refuge at Carisbrooke, but the castle later became his prison, from where he attempted several times to escape but failed.
 His second daughter, Princess Elizabeth, later died there in 1650, aged 14.

 The castle later became the royal residence of Princess Beatrice, the ninth daughter of Queen Victoria, who put in the gardens which have been recently restored.
 She established the museum in the centre of the bailey.